 17. A pet peeve. #12 on Page 186.
 Also she doesn’t like The Big Bang Theory (The TV show, not the theory).

 17.5 Her mother and father have been married three times each.
 Amy writes that she had UTI’s that lasted longer than some marriages.
 Plus there were countless brief boyfriends and girlfriends, like the cokehead or crackhead who Amy’s mother dated for a while.
 Amy’s mother’s third husband was Moshe, a Persian Jew from Israel who owned an auto body shop in Queens, NY.
 Unfortunately they divorced and after 9/11, Moshe went back to Israel and wasn’t able to return to the USA.
 Amy;s mother… well here is an example.
 His girlfriend worshiped him.
-She visited his penthouse with her parents, but in the lobby, in front of the parents, Amy’s father seduced a stranger and took her up to his apartment for BDSM sex.
+She visited his penthouse with her parents, but in the lobby, in front of the parents, Amy’s father seduced a stranger and took her up to his apartment for BDSM sex similar to what you might see on websites such as bro xxx.
 That is what you call screwed up.

 18. In the Chapter titled “Officially A Woman,” Amy recalls her Bat Mitzvah, and the horror of Hebrew School where she was sent to the principal for asking Mr. Fischer the meaning of a Hebrew passage she had just read (she just wanted to know, and was not being provocative or rude).
 She became a woman on the day of her Bat Mitzvah, not due to her chanting of the Torah portion, but because she cracked her voice on her last note and brought the solemn congregation down in laughter.
 There at 13 she discovered that she would be a comedian.
 (She mentions you also become a woman the first time you fart in front of a BF, and the first time you get fitted for a bra and discover you have been wearing the wrong size prior to that, and the first time a friend dies, or the first time you break someone’s heart) After the reception, she took her friends to Medieval Times in New Jersey, “Just as God and Golda Meir intended.”